Dr. Prem Reddy Named Among Most Influential Physician Executives in the Nation

-Dr. Reddy was picked as the twenty-third most influential physician executive in the nation.
-This is the second time he has been recognized on the list, which this year included Regina Benjamin, Surgeon General of the United States Public Health Service, and Richard Gilfillan, Director of CMS Center for Medicare & Medicaid Innovation, as well as physician executives from the Mayo Clinic and Cleveland Clinic.
+This is the third time in four years that Dr. Reddy has been recognized on the list, which this year included John Kitzhaber, Governor of Oregon, Thomas Frieden, Director of the Centers for Disease Control, and Elliot Fisher, Director for the Center for Population Health, as well as physician executives from the Mayo Clinic and Cleveland Clinic.

 "I am honored to be selected to this prestigious list," Dr. Reddy said.
-"Prime Healthcare, with its mission of saving hospitals, saving jobs and saving lives, will continue to provide comprehensive, quality health care in a compassionate, convenient and cost-effective manner."
+"Prime Healthcare, with its mission of saving hospitals, saving jobs and saving lives, will continue to provide quality health care in a cost-effective manner."

 Modern Physician and sister publication Modern Healthcare co-sponsor this annual recognition program.
 According to Modern Healthcare, the name of the program reflects the skills needed to improve the healthcare delivery system in the post-healthcare reform era.
 It takes power to make reform happen; now it will take influence to make reform work.

-Prime Healthcare was recognized in 2012 as one of the Top 15 Health Systems in the nation by Thomson Reuters, based on quality of care, efficiency and patient satisfaction.
-According to Thomson Reuters, compared to its peers, Prime Healthcare saved more lives, caused fewer patient complications, made fewer medical errors, followed recommended standards of care more closely, released patients sooner from the hospitals and scored better on patient satisfaction surveys.
-Prime Healthcare ranked higher than the other 21 health systems in California and more than 30 other health systems on the West Coast.
-In addition, Thomson Reuters ranked Prime Healthcare as the Top 10 Health System in 2009.
+Prime Healthcare was recognized for the third time in 2013 as one of the Top 15 Health Systems in the nation by Truven Health Analytics, formerly Thomson Reuters, based on quality of care, efficiency and patient satisfaction.
+According to Truven, compared to its peers, Prime Healthcare saved more lives, caused fewer patient complications, made fewer medical errors, followed recommended standards of care more closely, released patients sooner from the hospitals and scored better on patient satisfaction surveys.

 Main News, News